fatlard1993/zelda/README.md

                           (defaults to targetPackage/..)
   -f, --folder            <folder> An additional folder to source packages -r, --recursive         Recursively walk through and link all local git
-                          projects in the current directory            [boolean] --npmCache              Cache and use remote npm packages as a tarballs in zelda/temp                                   [boolean] --ver, --version        Show version number                          [boolean] -d, --autoFoldersDepth  <levels> The number of levels to traverse for finding source folders containing local packages  [default: 2]
+                          projects in the current source folders       [boolean] --npmCache          Cache and use remote npm packages as a tarballs in zelda/temp                                   [boolean]
+      --ver, --version    Show version number                          [boolean] -d, --autoFoldersDepth  <levels> The number of levels to traverse for finding source folders containing local packages  [default: 2]
 ```